jtmullen/jtmullen.github.io/about.md

 ## ABOUT ME

-I am an embedded systems engineer (hardware, firmware, & software) with experience working on embedded systems for various applications including solar vehicles, construction equipment, and agricultural equipment.
+I am an embedded systems engineer (hardware, firmware, & software) with experience working on embedded systems for various applications including battery systems, solar vehicles, construction equipment, agricultural equipment, and prosthetics.

-Additionally, I have experience in systems engineering, designing electrical controller networks & electo-mechanical integration.
+Additionally, I have experience in systems engineering, designing electrical controller networks, and electo-mechanical integration.

 See my full resume on [LinkedIn](https://www.linkedin.com/in/jtm/).